bocke/bocke/README.md

 - Wrote and translated Linux-related tutorial articles
 - Some public speaking experience, though still not confident in that role

-### AI-Assisted Development Experiments
+## AI-Assisted Development Experiments

-Over the past year I’ve been experimenting with AI-driven development.
+- Over the past year I’ve been experimenting with AI-driven development.
 It’s a long topic and I have plenty of thoughts about it, but here’s the short version: AI isn’t replacing developers anytime soon, but it can be genuinely helpful, especially on smaller, well-defined tasks.

-To test this properly, I tried building a bunch of different things with AI support: text editors (console and GUI), file managers, a man-page viewer, a small Markdown authoring tool, and a few other utilities.
+- To test this properly, I tried building a bunch of different things with AI support: text editors (console and GUI), file managers, a man-page viewer, a small Markdown authoring tool, and a few other utilities.
 I also experimented with using AI to debug code, add new features, adapt existing projects, and even generate shell scripts (which works, but you really have to double-check everything).

-Some of these projects might get released at some point once I clean them up.
+- Some of these projects might get released at some point once I clean them up.
 The basic code is there; it just needs some shaping before it’s ready for the world.

-One thing I noticed is that AI’s usefulness drops as a project grows in size or complexity.
+- One thing I noticed is that AI’s usefulness drops as a project grows in size or complexity.
 At that point you basically switch back to human-led development and use the AI as a helper, someone to ask for a quick review, bounce ideas off, or help track down an odd bug.
 AI is also useful when exploring feature ideas, but only if you already know what you want.

-So here’s my takeaway:
+- So here’s my takeaway:
    - AI as a fully automatic programmer: not reliable.
    - AI as a helper for small tasks: very good.
    - AI as a learning tool: surprisingly effective, especially if you already know the basics and ask the right questions.

-This section of text is genuinely written by me, but I did use AI to improve it stylistically.
-I just noticed it inserted em dashes, which is funny knowing that the whole section is about my personal impressions about AI.
-Em Dashes removed from the last revision.

 ---